Timeline: October-December 2021

 We started with identifying the possible circumstances and desires of our audience, gamers who want to become more connected with other gamers and find fun and safe online experiences.
 We looked at potential elements our startup will need in social, economic, and technological aspects.

-During a brainstorming session, we sketched our application.
-From those sketches, we handcrafted a prototype with clay, paper, and other craft materials to make a physical version so that our peers could interact and give quick feedback on their experience.
-During the user testing session, we explained the basic concept of our startup to our peers and then allowed them to “click” on the center buttons to activate panels that overlaid the base, to simulate the changing of pages.
+During a brainstorming session, we sketched our application to fit user needs and industry standards.
+From those sketches, we handcrafted a prototype with clay, paper, and other materials to make a physical version so that our peers could interact and give quick feedback on their experience.
+During the user testing session, we explained the basic concept of our application and then allowed users to “click” on the center buttons to activate panels that overlaid the base, to simulate the changing of pages.

-Based on the user feedback we received on our lo-fi prototypes, we decided to use similar layouts to competitor platforms to ensure an intuitive user interface.
+Based on the user feedback we received on our low fidelity wireframes and sketches, we decided to use similar layouts to competitor platforms to ensure an intuitive user interface.

 On the UCSD campus, the Design and Innovation Building had just opened.
 Our class was invited to display our startup projects at one of the opening week events, which was a perfect opportunity for us to get live feedback on our idea and prototype.
 We created a poster explaining the features and goals of our startup and used Figma’s prototyping feature to test it on people stopped at our poster.